hacksparrow/apoc/README.md

 |----|----------
 |**inline query**| Inline Cypher / ACF query.
 ACF queries should be accompanied by their `variable` and / or `context` objects.
 |**acf file**| Path to an ACF file.
 ACF queries in the file should be accompanied by their `variable` and / or `context` objects.
 |**variables**| An object of variables to be used with ACF queries.
-A variable placeholder is marked with enclosing %%.
+A variable placeholder is marked within an opening { and a closing }.

+Special note about variables:

+* A variable name should be composed of letters, numbers, and the underscore characters only.
+* Variables will not be quoted, quote it yourself where it is supposed to be a string.

 |**context**| An object of variables and functions, which are made available to the JavaScript code in ACF queries.

 The `query()` method returns an object with these two objects: